Alejandro Jodorowsky: Dune and Tusk (1975–1980)

 After the collapse of the Dune project, Jodorowsky completely changed course and, in 1980, premiered his children's fable Tusk, shot in India.
 Taken from Reginald Campbell's novel Poo Lorn of the Elephants, the film explores the soul-mate relationship between a young British woman living in India and a highly prized elephant.
 The film exhibited little of the director's outlandish visual style and was never given wide release.

-Later, in January 2023, Frank Pavich, director of the documentary film Jodorowsky's Dune, published an essay in The New York Times related to Jodorowsky's Dune (and more) that involved artwork generated by artificial intelligence (A.I.) programming.

 Santa Sangre and The Rainbow Thief (1981–1990)

-In 1982, Jodorowsky divorced his wife.

 In 1989, Jodorowsky completed the Mexican-Italian production Santa Sangre (Holy Blood).
 The film received limited theatrical distribution, putting Jodorowsky back on the cultural map despite its mixed critical reviews.
 Santa Sangre was a surrealistic slasher film with a plot like a mix of Alfred Hitchcock's Psycho with Robert Wiene's The Hands of Orlac.
 It featured a protagonist who, as a child, saw his mother lose both her arms, and as an adult let his own arms act as hers, and so was forced to commit murders at her whim.
 Several of Jodorowsky's sons were recruited as actors.

 He followed in 1990 with a very different film, The Rainbow Thief.
 Though it gave Jodorowsky a chance to work with the "movie stars" Peter O'Toole and Omar Sharif, the executive producer, Alexander Salkind, effectively curtailed most of Jodorowsky's artistic inclinations, threatening to fire him on the spot if anything in the script was changed (Salkind's wife, Berta Domínguez D., wrote the screenplay).

 That same year (1990), Jodorowsky and his family returned to France to live.

-In 1995, Alejandro's son, Teo, died in an accident while his father was busy preparing for a trip to Mexico City to promote his new book.
-Upon arriving in Mexico City, he gave a lecture at the Julio Castillo Theatre where he once again met Ejo Takata, who at this time had moved into a poor suburb of the city where he had continued to teach meditation and Zen.
-Takata would die two years later, and Jodorowsky would never get to see his old friend again.